 What do you do for a living?

 While I might not be an artist using a paint brush on a canvas, I am now a writer using a pen to paint a story on the page.
+God Notes – Daily Doses of Divine Encouragement, is my first book published by DreamSculpt, an imprint of Waterside Productions.
 I also love speaking, creating products to help people learn to be still, let go, and trust themselves, others, and God.
 (How?
 These meditations are a great way to start.)

 I find it interesting that when you are young, you are asked what you want to be.
 As an adult attending any kind of social or business function, you are asked, what do you do?

 I was so busy doing that I forgot how to be.